forfudan/MojoMiji/src/miji/advanced/references.md

                           variable `x` (Int8)
 ```

-Next, you pass this variable `x` into the function `changeit()` with the `owned` keyword.
+Next, you pass this variable `x` into the function `changeit()` with the `var` keyword.
 Mojo will then copy the value (`0b00000100`) to a new address `0x16bb38510`, and let the argument `a` to own this new value and the address.
 These two variables are completely isolated from each other.
 See the following illustration.

 ```console
                                                                 argument `a` (Int8)